 I began reading Robert Ludlum while at college.
 One of the few bright spots of being gifted was that I did not have to study much.
 This gave me more time to read novels than most students.
 The first Ludlum book I read was the Matarese Circle.
 This book was so well written that I became an instant fan.
 I also thoroughly enjoyed his Bourne trilogy where we watched the character progress and evolve.
 His books are always well thought out and thorough.
 His characters seem quite real and feeling which helps draw the reader into the story.

-Recently, I began reading the Harry Potter series with my children.
+I began reading the Harry Potter series with my children when they arrived.
 After hearing all of the hoopla surrounding this series, I decided I needed to see for myself what all of the hysteria was about.
-The books each read very quickly and I found myself going through the entire series in 10 days.
+The books read very quickly and I found myself going through the entire series in 10 days.
 The story lines were well done and I would definitely recommend these books to both adults and children alike.
 The characters are likeable and believable.
 Well to the extent that you can believe in magic and witchcraft.
 The stories themselves are relatively harmless and they have created a positive influence in children reading more.
 That alone is worth the price of the story.
 As all of JK Rowling fans, I will eagerly await the next Harry Potter saga.

 I typically find myself going through a novel per week as I devour story after story.
 If you would like to talk about literature, ask about a book or would like to suggest a book or an author, please contact me.